the dome of the capitol building in austin, texas

 • Owned by a Texas resident but temporarily located outside Texas; or

-• Consistently used in Texas.
+• Consistently used in Texas

-The Appraisal Process in Texas
+The Appraisal and Protest Process

-• File a protest with the ARB within 15 calendar days of receiving an appraisal notice.
+• File a protest with the ARB within 15 calendar days of receiving an appraisal notice

 • Negotiation and representation before state and local tax (SALT) officials

-Contact a Texas Property and Eminent Domain Lawyer
+Contact a Texas Property Tax Lawyer

 Twilight cityscape with illuminated skyscrapers and distinctive tower.